blauwe-lucht/centralized-logging-with-vms-demo/README.md

 ## Interesting stuff I had to figure out

-- How to use microsecond precision timestamps in OpenSearch.
+- How to use microsecond precision timestamps in OpenSearch to preserve causality within one server.
 - How to write Nginx access logs as json.
 - How to write structured logging in Rust.
 - How to let Nginx generate a request ID.
 - How to pass that request ID through the whole chain.
-- How to have Fluentbit properly parse Nginx error log.
+- How to have Fluentbit properly parse Nginx error logs.
 - How to have Fluentbit use the journal as input to read the logs of a single service.

 ## TODO